workkkfor2012/gemini-coder/README.md

 ## <span style="background-color: #fbb100; color: black; padding: 0.2em 0.6em; border-radius: 999px">Context</span>

+While coding agents are
 Other tools try to "guess" what pieces of the codebase matter for the given task, often struggling to get it right.
-They workaround this by overloading context hurting model's performance and your wallet.
+They workaround this by overloading context or making excessive number of API calls.

 CWC works differently: